-An MCC cannot be used with a mortgage loan that is financed through tax-exempt mortgage revenue bonds (e.g., NC 1st Home Advantage \$15,000 DPA).
+An MCC cannot be used with a mortgage loan that is financed through tax-exempt mortgage revenue bonds (e.g., NC 1st Home Advantage \$8,000 DPA).
 However, the N.C.
 Home Advantage is an eligible loan product that can be combined with an MCC.

-Requests for marketing material should be emailed to ratelocks@nchfa.com.
+Requests for marketing material should be emailed to Margie Rivera, Home Ownership Lending Group.
 Large orders may involve a nominal fee for shipping and postage.